 Polycystic ovarian syndrome (PCOS) is a hormonal disorder that can cause you to have a variety of symptoms, including no periods or irregular periods, increased hair growth on the face and body, acne (pimples) and increased bodyweight.
 PCOS is also one of the main causes of infertility in women.
 The ovaries of women with PCOS often contain many small cysts (fluid-filled sacs), but this does not seem to be the cause of the condition.

-For women who have not reached menopause, the most common treatment is the birth control pill, which will regulate your periods and life style changes.
+For women who have not reached menopause, the most common treatment is the birth control pill to regulate your periods and life style changes.
 PCOS is strongly associated with an increased risk of developing Diabetes, high blood pressure and heart disease.
 There are also other medicines that can help control the symptoms and reduce long term health risks.

 This page was last updated at 8:28PM on October 14, 2019.